 Wildlife Defence League campaigns to end the exploitation of wildlife.

-For decades, grizzly bears were hunted in British Columbia for nothing more than a trophy.
+For decades, grizzly bears were hunted for trophy in British Columbia.
 After years of pressure and active campaigns by First Nations, non-profit organizations (including WDL), eco-tour companies and citizens, the government of British Columbia banned the practice.

 While grizzly bears are now safe from hunters, they still face major threats to their survival, specifically in the form of habitat destruction.
-Stay tuned as we seek to address this issue and join us to ensure grizzly bears are able to thrive in British Columbia.
+Learn more and support the effort to help protect this iconic species.

 In early 2015, the government of British Columbia announced they would be culling wolves from helicopters in an effort to save endangered caribou herds from extinction.
 But wolves are not to blame for the loss of caribou.
 Over 40 years of industrial expansion into critical caribou habitat has decimated population numbers.
 Wolves are being used as a scapegoat for a government working hand-in-hand with corporations to profit off the destruction of the natural world.